chandrabca22/C_Programs/README.md

 Que 12.
 Write a program to read base and height and find it's area.

 Que 13.
 Write a program to read marks of five subjects and print total marks & percentages.

+Que 14.
+Write a program to read a number and find it's square root.